Paul Brown: Cleveland Browns in the NFL (1950–1955)

 The Browns' first game in the NFL in 1950 was against the two-time defending champion Philadelphia Eagles in Philadelphia.
 They won the game 35–10, the first of 10 victories that year.
 After beating the New York Giants in a playoff game, the Browns went on to win the championship game against the Los Angeles Rams on a last-minute field goal by Groza.
 "The flag of the late lamented AAFC flies high, and Paul Brown has the last laugh", the Plain Dealers editorial page proclaimed.
 Brown said his was "the greatest football team a coach ever had, and there was never a game like this one."
 In 16 seasons, Brown had led his teams to 12 championships.
-He was the first head coach to win both a college and NFL championship, a feat not repeated until Jimmy Johnson and later Barry Switzer did it with the Dallas Cowboys in the 1990s, and Pete Carroll who accomplished the feat with USC in 2004 and the Seattle Seahawks in 2013.
+He was the first head coach to win both a college and NFL championship, a feat not repeated until Jimmy Johnson accomplished it in the 1990s.

 As the Browns climbed to the top of the NFL, speculation began to mount that Brown might return to the Buckeyes.
-Wes Felser had resigned as the team's coach, and Brown was seen as a possible replacement.
+Wes Fesler had resigned as the team's coach, and Brown was seen as a possible replacement.
 But Brown had also alienated many Ohio State alumni by failing to return to the school after World War II and for signing away players including Groza before their college eligibility expired.
 He interviewed with the university's athletic board on January 27, 1951, but the board unanimously rejected Brown in favor of Woody Hayes, who was unanimously endorsed by the board of trustees.